Balwyn North

 An assessment of population growth drivers in Balwyn North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Balwyn North's population was around 22,356 as of August 2025.
-This reflects an increase of 1,233 people since the 2021 Census, which reported a population of 21,123.
-The change is inferred from the estimated resident population of 22,325 in June 2024 and an additional 80 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,526 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Balwyn North has demonstrated resilient growth patterns with a compound annual growth rate of 0.5%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration.
+As of November 2025, Balwyn North's population is approximately 22,362.
+This figure represents a growth of 1,239 individuals since the 2021 Census, which recorded a population of 21,123.
+The increase was inferred from the estimated resident population of 22,325 in June 2024 and an additional 82 validated new addresses post-Census.
+This results in a population density ratio of 2,526 persons per square kilometer, placing Balwyn North in the upper quartile nationally according to AreaSearch's assessments.
+Over the past decade, Balwyn North exhibited a compound annual growth rate of 0.5%, outperforming its SA3 area.
+Overseas migration was the primary driver of population growth during this period.

 Frequently Asked Questions - Population